 To Give or Not to Give: How Donors Decide According to Psychology

 A hard reality nonprofit fundraisers face is that their success ultimately relies on donors’ personal choices.
-You can give them all the reasons your cause is worthwhile, you can show them the great progress you’re making, and you can ask for a reasonable gift, but in the end you can’t make them say yes.
-But knowing the mental processes behind how people make choices can help you convey the information they need in a way that is comfortable for them.
+You can give them all the reasons your cause is worthwhile, you can show them the great progress you’re making, and you can ask for a reasonable gift.
+But in the end you can’t make them say yes.
+Knowing the mental processes behind how people make choices helps you convey the information they need in a way that is comfortable for them.

-To help you understand a donor’s mindset when being asked to give, this post will cover some of the psychology behind decision-making.
+To help you understand a donor’s mindset, this post covers some of the psychology behind decision-making.
 Then we will discuss some interesting ideas on how time plays into decisions from a fascinating book called The Influential Fundraiser by Bernard Ross and Clare Segal.

 Most of the decisions people make with money are transactional.
 They are choosing whether or not to exchange a sum of money for a certain good or service.
 For example, if you walk into a clothing store and notice a t-shirt you like, you can then look at the price tag and see that it costs $12.
 You then have a choice of whether or not to buy it.
 You ask yourself, “Is this t-shirt worth $12 to me?”
 Donations don’t work in quite the same way.